GabrielTrigo/GabrielTrigo/README.md

 </p>
 <br/>

-*As a Software Developer at TecnoSpeed, I work with cutting-edge technologies and innovative solutions to create secure and scalable products for thousands of users.
+*As a Software Developer at Autoglass ®, I work with cutting-edge technologies and innovative solutions to create secure and scalable products for thousands of users.
 I have developed and deployed multiple features and modules using Delphi and JavaScript.*

 *Experienced Software Developer with over 8 years of total experience.
 Specializing in developing custom desktop applications (Windows) and web-based applications.
 I am also familiar with the following databases - MySQL, PostgreSQL, SQLite, and MongoDB.
 Additionally, I use the Laravel and ASP.NET Core frameworks.
 I have a strong interest in Data Science and DevOps engineering, and as a result, I am developing skills in these areas as well.
 Mastery of multiple programming languages, including Delphi/Pascal, JavaScript, PHP, C#, and Python.* Proficient in DevOps practices and all stages of the software development lifecycle (SDLC).